Jason2Brownlee/AlgorithmAfternoon/content/about.md

 It is also an experiment in the effective usage of LLMs (chatgpt4 and claude3) to design, develop, and apply a standardized template to describe computational intelligence algorithms.

 I built this site using [Hugo](https://gohugo.io/) and [Book Theme](https://themes.gohugo.io/themes/hugo-book/).
 I'm new to this stack and I'm open to ideas on how to make this site cooler.

+If you want me to add an description for a specific algorithm, [contact me](/contact).

+## Algorithm Descriptions

+Each individual algorithm description includes the sections:

+- **Name**: abbreviations.
+- **Taxonomy**: relationship to fields and other algorithms.
+- **Strategy**: a human-readable description of the algorithm.
+- **Procedure**: algorithm steps, data structures, and parameters.
+- **Considerations**: pros and cons.
+- **Heuristics**: rules of thumb to configure and use.

+Algorithm descriptions intentionally do not include code, math, equations, references, history, links, authors, etc.

+The descriptions are intentionally terse.
+The focus is on a human readable description of the method that you can interpret and implement.

+If you need more help when implementing an algorithm, see [Help](/help).

+If you find an error in an algorithm description, [contact me](/contact).